R4ph3uz/r4ph3uz/README.md

 - 🐍 But I'm also working on easy scripts in Python or bash/shell to simplify my life.
 - 💻 I always want my Linux to be perfect, so I constantly try to improve it.
-- 🏴‍☠️ I'm creating new skills in ethical hacking using [root-me](https://www.root-me.org/R4ph3uz).
+- 🏴‍☠️ I'm creating new skills in ethical hacking using [root-me](https://www.root-me.org/R4ph3uz) (or see below).
 - 🌱 I’m currently learning a lot of things :

     - Advanced Python Programming